isomerpages/mse-sggreenplan/_take-action/0-individual.md

 ![The Green Plan For Individuals](/images/greenplan/gp_individual.jpg)

 **Everyone can play a part to fight climate change by adopting sustainable lifestyles.
-Here’s are some ways you can play a part:**
+Here are some ways you can play a part:**

-- Adopt [Good personal habits](https://www.mse.gov.sg/take-action/individuals){:class="external-link" target="_blank"}
+- Adopt [good personal habits](https://www.mse.gov.sg/take-action/individuals){:class="external-link" target="_blank"}
-- [Volunteer and participate with NEA](https://www.nea.gov.sg/programmes-grants/volunteering){:class="external-link" target="_blank"}
+- [Volunteer and participate](https://www.nea.gov.sg/programmes-grants/volunteering){:class="external-link" target="_blank"}
+- Get funding for your project with the [SG Eco Fund](https://www.sgeco.gov.sg/)
 - Reduce water wastage and use water-efficient appliances
 - Reduce, Reuse and Recycle Right
 - Buy, order, use only what you need